jintonic/jintonic.github.io/research/group.md

 title: Liu's Group
 ---

+Welcome to our research group!
+You may want to take a personality test in [16Personalities](https://www.16personalities.com/) to know yourself better and also to let us know you better.

 # Group Members
 ## Principal Investigator
 ### Jing Liu
 Associate professor.
+Personality: [Logician](https://www.16personalities.com/intp-personality).
 His public profiles can be found at

 - [University of South Dakota](http://www.usd.edu/faculty-and-staff/Jing-Liu)
 - [ORCID](http://orcid.org/0000-0003-1869-2407)